Lakes & Ponds: General & Special Rules

 This section has information on lakes and ponds with Special Rules.
 These waterbodies have rules that may differ from, or be in addition to, the General Fishing Rules for Lakes & Ponds.

-Turn to Lakes & Ponds: Special Rules.
+Turn to Lakes & Ponds with Special Rules.
 If you find the waterbody you intend to fish in the table, look to the right for the waterbody’s designation under the “Special Rules” column.
 It will either be a Lake Trout and/or Salmon Lake, a Fly-Fishing-Only Pond, a Trout Pond, a Wild Trout Pond, or a miscellaneous special regulation water.

 This page (see below) has information on season dates, bag limits, length limits and other species information for these special waters..

 Several waterbodies are managed for lake trout and/or landlocked salmon, and are open year-round subject to restrictions listed below.
 For information on bag and length limits for species other than trout and salmon in this waterbody, see Lakes & Ponds: General Rules.

 - The taking of brook trout, brown trout, rainbow trout, lake trout, trout hybrids, and salmon between two hours after sunset and one hour before sunrise is prohibited.